piptxt/thesis_webapp/README.md

 ### Features

-#### -Vector Search Embeddings: Advanced search functionality using document embeddings for improved accuracy in legal document retrieval.
+* Vector Search Embeddings: Advanced search functionality using document embeddings for improved accuracy in legal document retrieval.
-#### -BM25 Search: A traditional term-based search method for comparison.
+* BM25 Search: A traditional term-based search method for comparison.
-#### -Hybrid Search: A combined approach of both BM25 and vector embedding search to balance precision and recall.
+* Hybrid Search: A combined approach of both BM25 and vector embedding search to balance precision and recall.
-#### -UMAP Visualization: Visualization tool to understand the positioning of document embeddings using TensorFlow's Embedding Projector.
+* UMAP Visualization: Visualization tool to understand the positioning of document embeddings using TensorFlow's Embedding Projector.
-#### -Generated Summary: Generated Summary as recommended by professional to aid in assessing the search system's results quality.
+* Generated Summary: Generated Summary as recommended by professional to aid in assessing the search system's results quality.

 ### Authors